YuxuanZuo/MultiYggdrasil/README.en.md

        * Realms (allowed if the option is disabled)
        * Telemetry (turned off if the option is disabled)
        * Profanity filter (turned off if the option is disabled)

+-Dauthlibinjector.mojangYggdrasilService={default|enabled|disabled}
+    Whether to enable ability to coexist with the Mojang authentication server.
+    It's disabled by default if the authentication server does NOT send feature.enable_mojang_yggdrasil_service option.

+    If this option is enabled, the game server will allow players from the custom authentication server and genuine players to login simultaneously.
+This would required the custom authentication server to generate a UUID for the player using the version 3 (MD5 hashing) UUID generator algorithm so that it could distinguish the custom player from the genuine player.
+Note: If you used a different UUID generator algorithm than version 4 before, you MUST migrate your server data of the player to the new ones, otherwise you may run into some random issues.

+    In order to distinguish the username of players from the custom authentication server from that of the Mojang server, the player who from the custom authentication server will add a namespace suffix to their username.
+    For example:
+      Notch@custom
+    If the field "namespace" is not sent by authentication server, the server will issue a default namespace called "custom".
+If any fields were sent, the server will use the namespace that you defined earlier.

+    Some features that conflict with Mojang Yggdrasil server will no longer available anymore:
+     - Mojang namespace
 ```